maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

 * See note on [CBC ciphering for AES/3DES](https://stackoverflow.com/q/20943305/10661959).
 Note that currently the AES is in ECB mode (per the Arduino crypto libs).
 * Need to handle encrypted transfer modes invoked after authenticate?
+* Need to replace the DES/3DES encryption library for something faster?

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for